 Abstract

 This contribution proposes a deblocking filter modified from the one in the HM 2.0 with special attention to intra coded blocks.
 It is reported that the proposed filter has BDBR reduction of 1.2% (HE_IO), 1.4% (HE_LD), 1.0% (HE_RA) and 1.1% (LC_IO), 1.0% (LC_LD), 0.9% (LC_RA) with approximately similar encoding and decoding time compared to HM 2.0.
+As a response to "harmonization of various schemes" mentioned in the CE12 description, additional test result is appended for the combination of the proposed method with other available schemes.

 Introduction